open-sauced/docs/docs/features/repo-pages.md

 The Contributor Dashboard offers a comprehensive view of all contributors, showcasing the frequency and size of each person’s contributions.

-Currently, only publicly available repositories on GitHub can be viewed through Open Sauced Pizza's repository pages.
+Currently, only publicly available repositories on GitHub can be viewed through repository pages.

-Repository pages on Open Sauced Pizza provide a way to explore and learn about open source code repositories hosted on GitHub.
+Repository pages provide a way to explore and learn about open source projects on GitHub.
 While you cannot create or edit them directly on Open Sauced Pizza yet, you can add them to your [Repository Insight pages](https://docs.opensauced.pizza/features/repo-insights/).